GiackAloZ/AcousticWaveCPML.jl/README.md

 | CPML layers = 0            |  CPML layers = 20       |
 ![1Dcpmlhalo0](./simulations/acoustic2D_complex_halo0.gif)  |  ![1Dcpmlhalo5](./simulations/acoustic2D_complex_halo20.gif)

-We compare the models with and without CPML layers and see that we get quite good results: the waves are mostly absorbed and maximum absolute pressure value decreases.
+We compare the models with and without CPML layers and see that we get quite good results: the waves are mostly absorbed and the maximum absolute pressure value decreases.

 ### 3D CPML

 For 3D simulations, we mostly wanted to make sure that the code behaved similarly to the 2D code.
 We made a small change in the first constant velocity model simulation: we have free top boundary conditions.
-Apart from that we also plot a slice of the model at $z = nz/2$ to compare behaviour with 2D versions.
+Apart from that we also plot a slice of the model at $z = nz/2$ to compare behavior with 2D versions.

 #### Constant velocity model